AgileVentures/av-static-website/source/blog_articles/2017-03-30-nhs-design-sprint-day-four.html.markdown

 ![Tettra's interface, reminiscent of the medium blogging tool](https://www.dropbox.com/s/88nk1nwpyvdc4lm/Screenshot%202017-03-30%2010.23.22.png?dl=1)

-Then we tried wikidot where we found that the process of adding an image was somewhat laborious:
+The next day we continued with me remote at my home office over Skype with Brendan at NHS headquarters.
+We tried wikidot where we found that the process of adding an image was somewhat laborious:

 ![Trying to add images with wikidot](https://www.dropbox.com/s/fe5pw87f6bbf2ca/Screenshot%202017-03-31%2009.16.00.png?dl=1)